If you enjoy working with children, starting your own afterschool program can be an exciting and fulfilling venture.

-Next, you should decide on the goal for a particular semester.
+Next, you should decide on the goal for the duration of your program.

 For example, if you are starting an after-school program focused on filmmaking, an appropriate goal would be for children to make a short film that would be presented at the end of the class.

 With a clear goal in mind, you will have an easier time planning out the semester, school year, or duration of your program.